-A: Autism is a neurobiological, lifelong developmental disorder, which means it is a disorder of the nervous system caused by genetic, metabolic, or other biological factors.
+A: Autism is a neuro-developmental disorder, meaning it affects the growth and development of the brain.
 Autism typically becomes apparent during a child's first three years; often within the first 12 to 18 months.

 A: There is no known cause.
 Many researchers believe autism is the result of a combination of environmental and genetic factors.
 However, autism research has increased over the past five years, and recent studies have shown promising links between such things as areas of the brain and autism.
 For a general overview of autism and theoretical causes, visit About Autism at the Autism Society of America.

 A: Autism affects brain functioning, which interferes with the normal development of reasoning, behavior, social interaction and communication.
 Studies have shown that early diagnosis and intervention lead to significantly better outcomes.